canonical/ubuntu-packaging-guide/docs/reference/glossary.rst

     BZR
         Abbreviation for :term:`Bazaar`

+    Canonical
+        *Canonical Ltd.* is a UK-based private company that is devoted to the :term:`Free and Open Source Software` philosophy and created several notable software projects, including :term:`Ubuntu`. *Canonical* offers commercial support for :term:`Ubuntu` and related services and is responsible for delivering six-monthly milestone releases and regular :term:`LTS` releases for enterprise production use, as well as security updates, support and the entire online infrastructure for community interaction.

+        Find out more on the Canonical website: `canonical.com <https://canonical.com/>`_

     Central Processing Unit
         The main component of a computer, that is responsible for executing the instructions of a computer program, such as arithmetic, logic, and input/output (I/O) operations.